danielfm/kube-ecr-cleanup-controller/README.md

     	just log, don't delete any images.
   -interval int
-    	check interval, in minutes. (default 30) -kubeconfig string
+    	check interval, in minutes. (default 30) -keep-filters string
+        specify a filter or regex that when matched will preserve the matching images.
+  -kubeconfig string
     	path to a kubeconfig file.
   -log_backtrace_at value